Skip to main content

 • reviewed the SEARs for the project and any other published guidance

-• engaged relevant consultants
+• engaged suitable consultants

 • prepared a scope of works for the project, including preliminary documentation (for example, site survey or architectural drawings)